Cartoonist and cartoon historian, Koriander seeks to preserve the magic of animation.

 Get over it.

 Stop crying Bambi and man up.
-She knew not to go into the meadow, it's her own fault for what happened.
+She knew not to go into the meadow, it was her own fault for what happened.
 Oh lighten up Pocahontas, here's her necklace, now get climbing.
 Cheer up Cinderella!
 Daddy didn't swipe left on Lady Tremaine, and I hear she has daughters your age!

 And when they aren't erasing the mother from the narrative, what are they doing?
 Well, let's take a look at the three types of moms in these films.